dancercasey/getlexaicoin/README.md

 | Scopuly      | ✅              | ✅           | Validator    |

 ### 🧾 Governance Note
-LEX is not just a digital asset—it is a governance beacon engineered for symbolic scarcity, transparency, and structured interoperability.
-This ISO 20022 alignment memo confirms LEX’s readiness for institutional visibility and future integration with compliant financial systems.
+LEXX is not just a digital asset—it is a governance beacon engineered for symbolic scarcity, transparency, and structured interoperability.
+This ISO 20022 alignment memo confirms LEXX’s readiness for institutional visibility and future integration with compliant financial systems.